-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-This year, I discovered apnea.
+This year, I discovered freediving.
 In Indonesia, then in the Mediterranean.
-In English, we say Free diving, free diving ...
-I love it!
+In English, we say "free divingI love it!

 Hold one's breath

-However, today I can go down to a depth of ten meters, on a single inspiration ...
-There are few things that I accomplished this year which I am so proud.
-I still can not believe it.
+However, I can now go down to a depth of about ten meters (update 2018 : about 20 meters, now)There are few things I have accomplished this year that I am so proud of.
+I still can't believe it.

 Indonesia, May 2014